There may be benefits that have not yet been proven through research.

 You should not take high doses of single amino acids for long periods of time.

-Women who are pregnant or breastfeeding should not use cystine supplements.
+People who are pregnant or breastfeeding should not use cystine supplements.

 People with maple syrup urine disease (MSUD) or cystinuria shouldn’t use cystine supplements.